 Tax exemptions occur on income that is not taxable – and this is the key point in filing a return.
 If Social Security benefits are absolutely your only income – counting investments, interest, gambling and any other form of income that the IRS requires taxes on – then you probably do not have to pay taxes on your income at all.
 If you have had no other pertinent financial activity for the year, then you may be able to avoid filing a tax return at all.

-According to the IRS, if you are single and your total combined income for the year is greater than $25,000 dollars, you will need to file and pay income tax.
+According to the IRS, if you are single or married but filing separately from your spouse, and your total combined income for the year is greater than $25,000 dollars, you will need to file and pay income tax.
 If you file a joint return, your limit is raised to $32,000 before you have to pay Social Security taxes.

 It is important to note that even at the maximum amount, you will not be taxed on more than 85 percent of your total Social Security payments for the year.
 That's the exception, however, as most filers won't be taxed on more than 50 percent of their benefits.

-Social Security Vs. Disability Insurance
+Comparing Social Security vs. Disability Insurance

 If you pay premiums out of income that has already been taxed, any benefits you receive from this private insurance are not taxed as income.
 If your premiums are paid with pre-tax money or paid by an employer, your benefits may be taxable income.

-Social Security Disability Vs. SSI
+Comparing Social Security Disability vs. SSI